antonmi/flowex/README.md

 end
 ```
 We also renamed the module to `FunPipeline` because we are going to create "Flowex pipeline".
-`Flowex.Pipeline` extent our module, so we have:
+`Flowex.Pipeline` extend our module, so we have:
 - `pipe` macros to define which function evaluation should be placed into separate GenStage;
 - `start` and `stop` functions to create and destroy pipelines;
 - `run` function to run pipeline computations.